API

 kwargs...)

-Generates an animation of the CPM model.
+Generates an animation of the Cellular Potts Model.

 source